Hyunmoo

+Hyunmoo (Korean: 현무; Hanja: 玄武) is a series of South Korean ballistic and cruise missiles developed by the Agency for Defense Development (ADD) and manufactured by Hanwha and LIG Nex1.

+The Hyunmoo-1 was a variant of the NHK-1 Baekgom (Nike Hercules Korea-1 White Bear; Korean: NHK-1 백곰) missile whose propulsion engine was modified based on the technology transfer of the American Nike Hercules and has been deployed to the ROK Armed Forces from 1987.
+Later, Hyunmoo-1 was retired in 2018 due to the further development of the Hyunmoo-2 with a longer range.

 Hyunmoo-1

 Hyunmoo-1 is the first domestically-produced ballistic missile used by the South Korean Army.
 It was developed by the South Korean national Agency for Defense Development, and is based on the American 1960s Nike Hercules missile system; the US designates it as the Nike Hercules Korea (NHK-1).
 In 1986, South Korea succeeded in test-launching a missile with a current payload of 480 kg and a range of 180 km.

 The Hyunmoo system, which means "guardian angel of the northern skies" in Korean, launches a missile from a mobile launcher which is fire-controlled from the missile battery's command and control vehicle.
 The Hyunmoo-1 missile, which is 12 m long and weighing 5 tonne, is propelled by a two-stage solid rocket motor.
 It features an independent inertial guidance and control system which means it can reach any target in any weather conditions without further commands after launch.